 GEMEnA's fourth strand of work is to support NCES in the development of a new household study on education, training, and credentials for work.
 This strand of work is proceeding in two stages.
-First, NCES is conducting a response rate study to evaluate the feasibility of using a mail-out methodology for a household survey on education, training, and credentials for work.
-Second, based on preliminary positive findings from the response rate study, NCES is testing the feasibility of administering this new survey on education, training, and credentials for work as part of our on-going National Household Education Surveys (NHES) program.
+First, NCES is evaluating the feasibility of using a mail-out methodology to conduct a household survey on education, training, and credentials for work.
+Second, assuming the mail-out methodology proves feasible, NCES will proceed with planning for a full-scale household data collection.

 |Questionnaire development||Feb.
 2012 – Dec.
 2012|